bobpeulen/oci_opensearch_ad/lab_2/README.md

    ![lab_1_compute_3](images/compute_3.png)

-7. In your terminal of choice, run the following two commands.
+7. In your terminal of choice, run the following command.
 The below will install NGINX on your instance.
 When finished, the terminal should state **Complete!**.
     ```
-    sudo su
-    yum install nginx -y
+    sudo yum install nginx -y
     ```

    ![lab_1_compute_4](images/compute_4.png)